maomalley/25-5-clock/README.md

+# 25-5 Timer

+This project is a 25-5 timer which can be used for work efficiency.
+This project uses React and Bootstrap.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).